jacebenson/jace.pro/src/posts/2023/2023-10-25-the-original-value-prop-of-servicenow.md

 ---
-title: The ideal customer for ServiceNow has changed, hint, it's not you, probably
+title: The ideal customer for ServiceNow has changed, hint, it is not you, probably
 description: >-
   Lately I've been thinking a lot about the value tools add for the price they cost.